top of page

 Our next stop was suppose to be the Anhinga Trail at the Ernie Coe Visitors Center; however, we stopped at a random spot along the road and were mesmerized by a flock on Swallow-Tailed Kites zipping around a field performing aerial acrobatics.
 The Swallow-Tailed Kite is a large black and white raptor with a deeply forked tail.
 In fact, no other bird in the United States has a tail as long (10-14 inches) and deeply forked as the Swallow-Tailed Kite.
 These birds of prey are normally spotted soaring above the tree line, rarely flapping their wings as they coast through the air.
 As their name implies, these kites are fantastic flyers and are often observed seemingly floating in the breeze.
 Kites continually flick and rotate their tail, switching from a straight course to a tight turn in an instant as it scans for prey.
 These nimble, aerial acrobats can even roll and dive backwards to catch an insect behind them.

 These magnificent birds measure almost two feet long and have a wingspan of over four feet.
 Although the same overall size of a Red-Tailed Hawk, they are only about half the weight.
 This slender design allows kites to stay in flight for long periods of time so that they can catch their favorite prey – flying insects.
 Although this isn't a perfectly centered photograph photo, I love that I was able to capture a low-flying kite before it moved out of the frame.
-What incredible creature to watch.
+What incredible creatures to watch.

 Walking through the slough on the elevated platform made wildlife viewing so much easier.
 Peering down from the platform, it wasn't long before we had our first sighting.